melipefelgaco/melipefelgaco/README.md

 - :computer: Mainly using Ruby/Rails for backend and JavaScript/React/React-Native on frontend for my projects

 - :rocket: Testing new techs on my projects whenever I can.
-Currently studying dockerizing implementations
+Currently studying dockerizing implementations and design patterns

 - :headphones: Fun fact: I'll walk back and forth while ~~rotating~~ trying to rotate a pen on my hand sometimes